Julliano/house-numbers/README.md

 ## Notes
 - The OpenAI API key must be kept secret — do not commit it to source control.
 - This service assumes an AI provider (e.g. OpenAI) is available and responsive.
+- The UI and API are structured in separate folders, as per the challenge requirements.
+If preferred, these could easily be split into separate repositories.

 ---